bcambel/blog.bahadir.io/content/failed-entrepreneur.md

-Why have I failed ?
+Why have I failed as an entrepreneur ?
 ====================

 - **I *knew* everything.**